 This example shows how to create a datastore for key-value pair data in a MAT-file that is the output of

 This example shows how to create a datastore for a Sequence file containing key-value data.

-datastore to access remote data in Amazon S3™ or HDFS™.
+datastore to access remote data in Amazon S3™, Windows Azure® Blob Storage, or HDFS™.

 Create a fully customized datastore for your custom or proprietary data.

 After implementing your custom datastore, follow this test procedure to qualify your custom datastore.